-- Students with advanced learning disabilities cannot be provided with the special instruction, staff, or facilities they might need.
-However, the parents of children with some learning differences and the headmaster may meet to discuss the applicant's circumstances (see Learning Differences Policy [3.14]).
-If after reviewing the child's needs it is determined that the child could meet with success, Regents Academy will admit the child on a probationary basis.
-Unless stipulated otherwise by the administration, the child would be expected to attend classes with other children in his grade level and do the same type of work.
-He would be given the same amount of individual instruction and encouragement as his classmates. - 2.
-Behavior problems from previous schooling or from outside of school presents a more difficult problem.
-While recognizing that all students are sinners and all sinners can be changed by the saving work of Christ, we again assert that we do not accept students who have behavior problems that could compromise the ethos and culture of the school. - 3.
+- 1. Behavior problems from previous schooling or from outside of school presents a more difficult problem.
+While recognizing that all students are sinners and all sinners can be changed by the saving work of Christ, we again assert that we do not accept students who have behavior problems that could compromise the ethos and culture of the school. - 2.
 The following types of problems could result in denied admission: - a.
 Expulsion from or detention in another school. - b.
 Record of violations of civil law or criminal behavior. - c.
 Running away from home and other forms of refusing to submit to parental authority. - d.
 Gang activity. - e.
 The use of illegal substances. - f.
 Repeated discipline incidents at other schools. - g.
-Rebellious attitude, including hostility to attending Regents Academy. - 4.
+Rebellious attitude, including hostility to attending Regents Academy. - 3.
 As a school, we are unable to correct social problems from previous school experiences, family problems, peer influences outside of school, or attitudes.
 The headmaster will listen to any person's particular circumstances.
-The basic position still stands, however, that students with discipline problems cannot be admitted.
+The basic position still stands, however, that students with discipline problems will not be admitted.
 We do refer to school authorities about applicants.
-We rely heavily

-- on the reports other principals give and presume the truthfulness of their report.
-Believing that God graciously changes people, we are willing to hear and consider any case. - 5.
-In some cases, students may be admitted under academic and behavioral probation for a set period of time until they prove themselves capable of meeting Regents' behavioral and academic standards.
+We rely heavily on the reports other principals give and presume the truthfulness of their report.
+Believing that God graciously changes people, we are willing to hear and consider any case. - 4.
+In some cases, students may be admitted under academic and behavioral probation for a set period of time until they prove themselves capable of meeting Regents' behavioral and academic standards. - 5.
+For students with learning disabilities, see section 3.15 below.